valentjn/vscode-ltex/pages/docs/installation-how-to-use.md

 ### First Alternative

-Download the offline version of LTeX on the [Releases page](https://github.com/valentjn/vscode-ltex/releases) and install it via `Extensions: Install from VSIX...` on the Command Palette.
+Download the offline version of LTeX at the [Releases page on GitHub](https://github.com/valentjn/vscode-ltex/releases) and install it via `Extensions: Install from VSIX...` on the Command Palette.
 The offline version includes _everything_ (ltex-ls and a Java distribution).
+Reload the Visual Studio Code window after installing the offline version.

 ### Second Alternative

 Download [ltex-ls](https://github.com/valentjn/ltex-ls/releases) and/or a Java distribution (for instance [AdoptOpenJDK](https://adoptopenjdk.net/)) individually and set [`ltex.ltex-ls.path`](settings.html#ltexltex-lspath) and/or [`ltex.java.path`](settings.html#ltexjavapath) to the respective locations.
-If you do this, the versions of ltex-ls and/or Java have to satisfy the following requirements:
+Note that the versions of ltex-ls and/or Java have to satisfy the following requirements:

 - The version of ltex-ls must be lower than or equal to the version of LTeX itself (this extension).
 Most of the time you want to choose the newest version of ltex-ls that satisfies this requirement.
 An older or a newer version than the one that satisfies this rule might work or not.
 - The version of Java must be at least 8.
 Some Java distributions offer a JRE and a JDK; in this case, the JRE (Java Runtime Environment) is sufficient.

+If you download Java, you can also decide to install it system-wide.
+In this case, LTeX should be able to detect its location without having to set [`ltex.java.path`](settings.html#ltexjavapath).
+If not, you can still set [`ltex.java.path`](settings.html#ltexjavapath) to the location of your system-wide installation.

+Reload the Visual Studio Code window after installing ltex-ls and/or Java.